 Despite the fact that driving may not be the safest task to undertake when stoned, it is definitely a myth that driving stoned is as dangerous as driving drunk.
 The impairment while drunk is significantly higher than while stoned, and stoned drivers are less likely to break road rules because of paranoia.
 More recently, studies have been conducted in Australia that prove there is no evidence that stoned drivers are more likely to have an accident.
 In fact, studies proved that of the stoned drivers in car accidents, less than half of them were responsible for the accident – compared to drunk people in car accidents who were responsible 90% of the time.

-The myth that marijuana causes brain damage or kills brain cells probably originated from a study in France that shows changes in brain readings in heavy pot users.
+The myth that cannabis causes brain damage or kills brain cells probably originated from a study in France that shows changes in brain readings in heavy pot users.
 They observed differences in cognitive function and memory, but the results were never conclusive.
 Nonetheless, the media accepted the results and it became a common misconception.
-Well, rest assured, marijuana definitely does not cause you brain damage.
-A recent study from the University of Louisville even proves that marijuana does not cause you to lose brain cells, and this was corroborated by Cambridge University.
+Well, rest assured, weed definitely does not cause you brain damage.
+A recent study from the University of Louisville even proves that weed does not cause you to lose brain cells, and this was corroborated by Cambridge University.

-This myth has been a way to deter young people from smoking marijuana, by trying to convince them that it will make them unsociable and will deplete their sex drive.
-In fact, the opposite is more true with marijuana, with marijuana users enjoying having sex with their partners while under the influence.
-In fact, marijuana makes the body more sensitive to these sexual sensations, and it can make the sexual experience even better.
+This myth has been a way to deter young people from smoking weed, by trying to convince them that it will make them unsociable and will deplete their sex drive.
+In fact, the opposite is more true with weed, with cannabis users enjoying having sex with their partners while under the influence.
+In fact, cannabis makes the body more sensitive to these sexual sensations, and it can make the sexual experience even better.

 This myth is particularly controversial, because everyone feels like they know someone who just can’t live without weed.
-But is there actually a physical addiction to marijuana?
-There is actually no evidence to suggest that marijuana is addictive, and definitely not in the conventional way we would identify an addiction, which is physical.
-It is more often referred to as a marijuana dependency, something more like a mental dependency to the plant rather than an actual addiction.
+But is there actually a physical addiction to cannabis?
+There is actually no evidence to suggest that weed is addictive, and definitely not in the conventional way we would identify an addiction, which is physical.
+It is more often referred to as a cannabis dependency, something more like a mental dependency to the plant rather than an actual addiction.

 5. You can get high eating raw weed